ChetanVarunKanipakam/ChetanVarunKanipakam/README.md

 ### 💡 Projects

+- **Campus Vinculum**
+  A university Management platform with integrated chat bot and realtime messaging.

 - **Face-Based Mess Management**
   A smart system using facial recognition for mess entry logging and dynamic payment calculations.

+ - **Packers and movers**
+  A ML project which calculated the cost for movement of some goods from one place to another place.

+ - **RAS**
+  A Restaurant automation system built to automate the items availability based on inventory availability.

 ---